bellaisgroovy/systems-programming/C bugs.md

 **Segmentation Fault**
 A segmentation fault is when the OS shuts down a program that tries to access memory outside of where it is permitted to

+**Stack Overflow**
+A Stack overflow is when the stack memory fills up past full.
+This is caused by a program having a very long call stack.
+Commonly stack overflows occur when there is excessive recursion.
 ## Tools
 There are many tools available to find bugs and errors in programs.
 **Static Analysis**
 Static analysis is any analysis of code done without executing it.
 This includes linters, compilers, type checking.